From industrial revolution to the digital age

 The making of a modern university

 The most remarkable feature of our history is the coming together of a wide collection of institutions and their associated academic subjects.
-Today, we are Educate North’s 2017 University of the Year and our strategic plan outlines our ambitious plans for the future.
+Today, our strategic plan outlines our ambitious plans for the future.

 Watch this animation and take a trip back through time to find out more about our fascinating story.

 Sir John Moores (1896-1993)